-Half a year after the Napa and Sonoma wildfires, NBC Bay Area reported on the plight of a homeowner locked in a dispute with one specific insurer.
+Half a year after the Napa and Sonoma wildfires from a couple years ago, NBC Bay Area reported on the plight of a homeowner locked in a dispute with one specific insurer.

 Thinking they were on to something, they partnered with Telemundo 48 to extend an open invitation to meet other people in similar circumstances.
 Expecting 55 people to turn out to a church assembly, they doubled that and some.

 When the newscasters asked the assembled, “How many lost everything?” every hand in the room was raised.
 It turned out that all homes were insured by the same company, and when asked who got everything they expected from the insurance policy, no one raised their hand.